-Unsurprisingly / thankfully, Comma butterfly biology is well understood, for most invertebrate species this is rarely the case.
+Unsurprisingly for such an attractive species, The Comma butterfly biology is well understood.
 Just about any book on wildlife, insects or wildlife gardening will make reference to their life cycle.
 But just to summarise, adults overwinter as an imago (the accurate word for the adult stage) somewhere sheltered such as a dark, dry corner of a shed.
 We found one in our attic once.
 These adults will produce the first generation the following spring, laying the eggs which will develop through the caterpillar and chrysalis stage to form the new adults.

 This first generation of the year will then repeat this process so that around the end of August / early September, new adults of the second generation will be formed, a small number of which will go on to survive until the following year to begin the cycle afresh.
 The caterpillar stage is of course key, and whilst these larvae feed on a small number of different plants, in our garden the only one we know they enjoy are nettles.

 And so it was, because very shortly it began to set itself up for a change of image.
-It spun its silky attachment and still very much conscious to its surroundings began the process of becoming an adult.
+It spun its silky attachment and still very much conscious to its surroundings (it flinched if we approached) began the process of becoming an adult.

 Now one thing we have learned was the obvious external change from caterpillar to chrysalis happens extremely quickly, but by no means immediately.
 This fella remained in the above state (more or less) for two more days, with me checking up on it frequently.
 On the 5th September around 11:30am we checked again to once more find no real change.
 However just over an hour later I glance over and immediately noticed something different…it was as if he was waiting for my back to be turned…